Millicom: Colombia

-Tigo Colombia launched in 2006 and is Colombia's third largest mobile service provider with more than ten million customers.
-Its services include Tigo Money and UNE internet and broadband, with significant further market penetration anticipated in 2014 following a Merger Framework Agreement signed in 2013 with UNE EPM Telecomunicaciones, of the Empresas Publicas de Medellin group.
-Millicom also has a growing portfolio online in retail and services.
-Equity holding is 50 percent plus one share.
+Tigo Colombia launched in 2006 and is the country’s third-largest mobile service provider, with more than ten million customers.
+Its services include Tigo Money and UNE internet and broadband, with significant market expansion initiated in 2014 following a Merger Framework Agreement signed in 2013 with UNE EPM Telecomunicaciones, part of the Empresas Públicas de Medellín group.
+Millicom holds a controlling equity stake of 50 percent plus one share and also has a growing online services and retail portfolio in the country.

+In May 2024, Millicom and EPM signed a definitive agreement to merge their respective mobile operations under Tigo, consolidating ownership and simplifying governance.
+The transaction aims to strengthen Tigo’s market position, improve financial sustainability, and enhance its ability to invest in digital infrastructure and services.

+In March 2025, Millicom announced the signing of a definitive agreement with Telefónica to acquire its mobile operations in Colombia, further consolidating its presence in the market.
+This follows a prior announcement in July 2024 regarding the company’s interest in potential acquisitions.
+The integration of Telefónica’s assets is expected to enhance network coverage, customer base, and overall competitiveness in Colombia’s mobile sector.

-Exclusive Channels of Tigo Colombia include Tigo Sports.
-It was first launched on 7 April 2014.
-The Colombian Second Sports Channel with sports broadcasting rights including: Categoria Primera C (seven games per match day), Copa Colombia (three matches per round), Premier League (up to six games per match day), Greek Super League (four games per match day).
+Exclusive Channels of Tigo Colombia include Tigo Sports, first launched on 7 April 2014.
+It is the country’s second sports channel, with broadcasting rights that include: Categoria Primera C (seven games per match day), Copa Colombia (three matches per round), Premier League (up to six games per match day), and Greek Super League (four games per match day).

 Panama

 Millicom purchased 80% of Cable Onda, a Panamanian cable TV provider and ISP for US$1460 Million, in October 2018.
 It phased out the Cable Onda brand in 2020, replacing it with its Tigo brand.
 In February 2019 Tigo announced the purchase of the Panamanian, Costa Rican and Nicaraguan operations of the Spanish company Telefónica for US$650 Million, US$570 Million, and US$430 Million respectively, totaling US$1650 Million, with Tigo planning to phase out the Movistar brand (operated by Telefónica) from those markets within a year after its purchase.
 The transaction was completed in August the same year.

 As of March 2021, Millicom maintains operations across nine Latin American countries: Bolivia, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and Paraguay.